RyanBabij/CAPSTONE-programming-project-1/README.md

 # CAPSTONE Programming Project 1 – **Car4All**

-This repository contains the source code for **Car4All**, a capstone software development project created by **H-Tue-Group-35**.
-Built using PHP, Laravel, Firebase, and Google Maps, the project demonstrates a modern web application for car sharing and rental services, integrating both back-end logic and front-end interactivity.
+Car4All is a modern web application for car sharing and rental services, integrating both back-end logic and front-end interactivity, and using CircleCI for continuous deployment.

 ---